EllenSt264/my-Next-Game/README.md

 - I want to leave reviews of my own.

-- If I don't know what I'm looking for, I want a site feature that will help me decide what game to play next.

 - I want to see games that are recommended by the site.

 - I want to add games to my personal games list.